1979 Pacific typhoon season: Tropical Depression 08W

-Tropical Depression 08W was a relatively short-lived tropical cyclone that formed in the Western North Pacific Ocean during the 1979 Pacific typhoon season.
-It developed on July 23, 1979, and dissipated on July 27, 1979.

-Throughout its existence, 08W remained a weak system, never intensifying beyond tropical depression strength.
-It did not pose a significant threat to land areas and primarily impacted maritime interests in the region.
-Its exact track and impacts are not widely documented due to its brief duration and weak intensity.

-While 08W may not have been a major storm, it highlights the dynamic nature of the Western North Pacific basin, where tropical cyclones form and develop throughout the year.
-The study of these systems, even the weaker ones, contributes to our understanding of tropical cyclone formation, intensification, and behavior.
+A storm that tracked into open waters.

 Super Typhoon Hope (Ising)

 A tropical depression formed southeast of Guam on July 24.
 It headed to the west-northwest, but upper-level shear from the TUTT caused the depression to dissipate on the 27th.
 It turned northward then westward, where it regenerated on the 28th.
 Intensification became more steady, with the depression reaching storm strength on the 28th and typhoon strength on the 29th.
 On the 31st, Hope reached a peak of 150 mph, but land interaction with Taiwan to the north weakened the storm.
 On August 2, Typhoon Hope struck southern China, about 10 miles east of Hong Kong.
 It weakened over the country while moving westward, but retained its satellite signature.
 Upon reaching the Bay of Bengal on the 7th, Hope restrengthened to a tropical storm, but moved over India and dissipated on the 8th.
 In Guangdong Province in China, the typhoon was responsible for around 100 deaths or missing people.
 Twelve people died along with 260 injured in Hong Kong.
 Hope was the strongest tropical cyclone to hit Hong Kong since Typhoon Rose in 1971.
+Hope caused ₱4 million (US$542,000) throughout the Philippines.

 Severe Tropical Storm Gordon (Herming)

-Gordon formed on July 25 and collided through Taiwan.
+A tropical depression formed northeast of Luzon on July 25 and was subsequently named Gordon the following day.
+Gordon brushed Taiwan's coast before making landfall over Guangdong's eastern coast and dissipating inland. ₱3 million (US$400,000) was dealt in Luzon.
+The storm brought heavy rain with minor flooding in Hong Kong.